PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_01.rst

 Running the solver
 -------------------

-Finally, to run the SPECFEM2D kokkos solver
+Finally, to run the SPECFEM++ solver

 .. code:: bash